Last Updated on April 2, 2020 by The Tutor

-Why Do LED Lights Buzz when I Dim Them?
+Why Do LED Lights Buzz or Flicker when I Dim Them?

-Why do LED lights buzz or hum when you dim them using a dimmer switch?
+Why do LED lights buzz, flicker or hum when you dim them using a dimmer switch?
 The first step to fixing the problem is to understand why it is happening.
-The buzzing or humming sound it makes is annoying, but it can be fixed easily.
+The buzzing or flickering it makes is annoying, but it can be fixed easily.

 What is Different About LED Lights?